 With Omar Ali, Professor and Dean of Lloyd International Honors College, UNC Greensboro; Andréa Delaplace, Université Paris 1 Panthéon-Sorbonne; Emily Miller, Head of Learning and Partnerships, Migration Museum, London; Marlen Mouliou, Assistant Professor in Museum Studies, National and Kapodistrian University of Athens; and Jack Tchen, Clement A Price Professor of Public History & Humanities at Rutgers University – Newark and co-founder of the Museum of Chinese in America.
 Moderated by Glenn Perkins, Greensboro History Museum.

 Join us during and after the Downtown Greensboro Holiday Parade to celebrate the winter season and the launch of the Mousetastical Adventure mouse hunt all around the museum.
-Plus fun crafts, hot cocoa, and a special visit from Santa!
+Plus fun crafts, hot cocoa, and a special visit from Ms. Claus and Santa.
+Check back for more information!